ontehfritz/SuperSimpleWorker/README.md

 I needed to have a simple job scheduler (cross platform) in my ASP.NET/MVC or Nancy (http://nancyfx.org) projects.
 There is no simple way of doing this without something heavy like MSMQ and no solution that works cross platform.
 Ruby and RoR have had many available solutions.

 This can be used with Mono or Microsoft .Net framework.
 As well as cross platform Windows, OSX, and Linux.
-It can be used with other .NET projects as it is stand alone.
+It can be used with other .NET projects as it is stand alone, not only web projects.

-I worked from the original repo as the code is more straight forward and due to difference between ruby and c# it allowed me to focus on functionality rather than keeping the code the same.
-Although I structured it as close as I could.

 If you would like more in-depth information on use and FAQ please see the wiki:

 https://github.com/fritzcoder/delayed_job.net/wiki

-There are two major components to Delayed_job.net
+There are two major components to Delayed_job.net:

 1. The DelayedJob assembly which gives your program access to creating jobs for scheduling

 2. worker.exe, this runs the jobs scheduled by your program.
 It can be run in the background.
 This process had to be separate as there is no rake interface with .net, where as ruby the worker process is run through rake.

 Some important notes: